-Yardi Matrix offers the industry’s most comprehensive apartment market intelligence.
-Access information at the property level for all properties 50 units or larger.
-Delve into an analysis of current apartment market conditions at both the micro and macro levels.
+Yardi Matrix offers the industry’s most comprehensive market intelligence.
+Delve into an analysis of current market conditions at both the micro and macro levels.

 The Yardi Matrix institutional research effort represents our investment in extracting real business value and solid